 Reasons for growth of bank lending to companies not entirely clear.
 Companies may be trying to build up gross liquidity levels which fell back in spring.
-Personal lending also quite strong.
-Growth partly the result of structural changes, such as move by banks into home loans market, replacing lending by building societies.
-Ending of HP controls in July does not appear to have had a large effect.
+Strong growth in personal lending is partly result of structural changes, such as move by banks into home loans market, replacing lending by building societies; ending of HP controls in July does not appear to have had a large effect.
+To the extent that increases in bank lending are additional, ie not just in substitution for lending by eg building societies, do represent potential cause for concern, as add to monetary growth.
+To be taken into account in interest rate policy.